Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Thursday, 2022-04-14 07:14:01

+Yesterday I started working with a NFT Marketplace template for Polygon.
+Looking forward to working with Rovi NFT.

 ## Wednesday, 2022-04-13 08:03:44

 No coding yesterday and not getting it in this morning.
 Need to do something to jump start my coding.